berkeley-gif/gif-svelte-template/README.md

   }
 ```

 Create a new `.stylelintrc.json` configuration file in your repo.
 See `.stylelintrc.json` in this repo for useful stylelint rules.
+Commit the file to your repo.

 Add a new task to the the `package.json` file.